Albumin

 Alternative Names: Cl; Chloride, serum or plasma

-Test Code: 1CL
+Test Code: CHL

 Clinical Significance: is the major extracellular anion and serves to regulate the balance of extracellular fluid distribution.
 Similarly to the other ions, common causes of decreased chloride include reduced dietary intake, prolonged vomiting and reduced renal reabsorption as well as some forms of acidosis and alkalosis.
 Increased chloride values are found in dehydration, kidney failure, some forms of acidosis, high dietary or parenteral chloride intake, and salicylate poisoning.

-Turnaround Time: 24 hours
+Turnaround Time: Typically, 24 hours

-Preferred Specimen Type: Lithium heparin PST
+Preferred Specimen Type: Serum

-Alternative Specimen Type: Serum
+Alternative Specimen Type: Lithium Heparin Plasma

 Specimen Handling: